*This is a paid post

-Last year Book People ran a competition for children to write a bedtime story with the winner having their book published as a picture book and illustrated by a professional children’s illustrator.
-The winner, Frasier Cox, created the story There’s a Boy Just Like Me and it’s been released today with proceeds going to Save the Children.
+Last year Book People ran a competition for children to write a bedtime story.
+The winner having their book published as a picture book and illustrated by a professional children’s illustrator.
+The winner, Frasier Cox, created the story There’s a Boy Just Like Me.
+It’s been released today with proceeds going to Save the Children.

 There’s a Boy Just Like Me is about an imaginary friendship between a British boy and a child refugee.
-It’s so different from any other book I’ve read – and LP really got involved in the story straight away and understood what it was about.
+It’s so different from any other book I’ve read.
+LP really got involved in the story straight away and understood what it was about.

-The story is beautifully written in rhyming verse and each page talks about something this pair of fictional pals could get up to together – from climbing in trees and eating sweets to watching TV and playing with siblings.
+The story is beautifully written in rhyming verse.
+Each page talks about something this pair of fictional pals could get up to together.
+From climbing in trees and eating sweets to watching TV and playing with siblings.

-It talks about what they’ll do when they grow up – being explorers, scientists or playing professional football and it explains how similar the children are – with the same hair and the same missing teeth.
+It talks about what they’ll do when they grow up.
+Being explorers, scientists or playing professional football and it explains how similar the children are.
+They have the same hair and the same missing teeth.

-But, it also talks about how, even though they are so similar, their lives have been so different – with one living a life of peace and happiness and the other leaving his home and facing a life of worry and sadness.
+But, it also talks about how, even though they are so similar, their lives have been so different.
+There’s one living a life of peace and happiness and the other leaving his home and facing a life of worry and sadness.

 The book is definitely a tale of current times.
 It’s topical and it’s so real.
-LP has children at her school who are the same as her but who are different – ones that don’t speak english or who have come to the UK from another country and so she immediately understood this book.
-She knew that it was talking about being nice people, about being inclusive and about helping everyone to be happy regardless of their background.
+LP has children at her school who are the same as her but who are different.
+There are ones that don’t speak english or who have come to the UK from another country and so she immediately understood this book.
+She knew that it was talking about being nice people.
+It was talking about being inclusive and about helping everyone to be happy regardless of their background.

-LP laughed that the book was called There’s a Boy Just Like Me – as she’s a girl, but she read it happily and really related to the story even though the main characters were boys.
-It’s a book that I think adults as well as children would get a lot from reading and I felt quite emotional after reading it with LP – especially knowing that a child had written it.
+LP laughed that the book was called There’s a Boy Just Like Me.
+As she’s a girl she found this amusing.
+But she read it happily and really related to the story even though the main characters were boys.
+It’s a book that I think adults as well as children would get a lot from reading.
+I felt quite emotional after reading it with LP – especially knowing that a child had written it.

-There’s a Boy Just Like Me is so beautifully illustrated and the pictures really do compliment the story and help to tell the story so perfectly.
-There’s a Boy Just Like Me is a fantastic book and one that is so necessary with such a string message of friendship, kindness and understanding.
+There’s a Boy Just Like Me is so beautifully illustrated and the pictures really do compliment the story.
+They help to tell the story so perfectly.
+There’s a Boy Just Like Me is a fantastic book and one that is so necessary.
+It has such a strong message of friendship, kindness and understanding.
 I know it’s a book we’ll be reading as a family for a long time.

-There’s a Boy Just Like Me has an RRP of £11.99 but is currently reduced to just £4.99 and is available exclusively from Book People.
+There’s a Boy Just Like Me has an RRP of £11.99.
+It is currently reduced to just £4.99 and is available exclusively from Book People.